wandgibaut/vnc_ros/README.md

 # Ubuntu VNC with ROS Melodic

-This Image contains an Ubuntu 18.04 Xfce desktop environment and VNC/noVNC servers for headless use,  and also ROS Melodic Desktop with all dependencies already installed.
+This Image contains an Ubuntu 18.04 Xfce desktop environment and VNC/noVNC servers for headless use,  and also [ROS Melodic](https://www.ros.org/) Desktop with all dependencies already installed.

-It is intended to be used in robot applications with simulator like VREP .
+It is intended to be used in robot applications with simulator like [CoppeliaSim](http://www.coppeliarobotics.com/).

 ## Ports
 Following TCP ports are exposed: